 Kam has been with us for over 10 years, and is currently a Quality Assurance Manager.
 Her risk-focused role helps make sure we are listening and responding to customer concerns and complaints.
 Kam is an active member of the Sikh community.Hear Kam's story

-We're determined to create a sustainable, inclusive culture by 2020 through an increasingly intersectional approach.
+We're determined to create a sustainable, inclusive culture through an increasingly intersectional approach.
 We've a wide-ranging approach to achieving this goal, with a number of initiatives in place for families, carers, colleagues returning to work and those joining us after life in the military.

 Here's some of the ways we're creating an inclusive culture: